firolightfog/Yolow/README.md

 - Quantize: `nope` / `octave` / `notes`
 - Range: `0V to 10V` or `-5V to 5V`
 - Poly channels: limiting polyphonic output from 1 to 4 channels if needed

+If no poly output or quantization is needed then go for [VCV 8vert](https://library.vcvrack.com/Fundamental/8vert) instead.
+It's the standard module to provide fix voltages.

 ### RandVolt8
 Similar to RandVolt10 but with 8 outputs only.
 It has no context menu but some range options (lower and upper limit voltage) are on the panel.